andrefcpimentel2/terraform-provider-azuredevops-cicd/README.md

 # Simple GitHub based CICD
 This sample provisions the following infrastructure:
+You need to configure the Variables to this project such as:

+* Project name
+* Pipeline external config (Currently Github only)
+* Github_personalAccessToken for fetching the external pipeline config

 # AzDO project
 AzDO build definition that points to .azdo/azure-pipeline-nightly.yml